fishcus/KAP-manual/en/driver/kyligence_odbc_win.en.md

    * Data Source Name: name of data source
    * Description：Description of data source
-   * Host: KAP server address
+   * Host: Kyligence Enterprise server address
-   * Port: KAP server port number
+   * Port: Kyligence Enterprise server port number
-   * Username: username to login KAP
+   * Username: username to login Kyligence Enterprise
-   * Password: password to login KAP
+   * Password: password to login Kyligence Enterprise
-   * Project: the name of the KAP project to use for the query
+   * Project: the name of the Kyligence Enterprise project to use for the query
    * Disable catalog：Whether to disable the catalog layer, the default is **enable** state, If you choose to disable catalog, check this option.

 4. Click **Test**